 All members of staff are trained to Basic First Aid level annually (appendix 1).
 Most staff are paediatric first aid-trained.
 As best practice, the school has appointed a designated First Aid Coordinator to protect pupils and staff.

 Trained to EYFS Standard (Paediatric First Aid):

-Key stage leaders Teaching assistants EYFS Teachers and Teaching assistants P.E Teachers Health and Safety Officer
+Teaching assistants EYFS Teachers and Teaching Assistants PE Teachers